stanko-arbutina/ink-use-input-hints/README.md

 To define how the user input is handled, you pass in `definerFunction`, which will be provided with two objects - `handler` and `options`, i.e. `definerFunction(handlersBuilder, options)`;

+`handlersBuilder` has the following methods:

-`handlersBuilder` has a single method `add`, which accepts three arguments:
+  - `add` which accepts three arguments:

-`
-handlersBuilder.add(keyList, handler, additionalOptions)
+    `handlersBuilder.add(keyList, handler, additionalOptions)`
-`

     - `keyList` - array of inputs for which the `handler` should be triggered.
 Each element is either a single character, or a string representing a "special" key ('return', 'ctrl', 'leftArrow'.. ) The list matches the possible key names of [the second argument to the original useInput](https://github.com/vadimdemedes/ink#key).
 All of the values are accessible via the [KEYS](#KEYS) object.
     - `handler` - this is called when user presses one of the keys in `keyList`, like the [inputHandler](https://github.com/vadimdemedes/ink#useinputinputhandler-options) for `useInput`.
     - `additionalOptions` - object containing a single key, `description` - used for generating hints.
 If it's not provided, a hint for this `keyList` won't be generated
+  - `describe` which accepts a single string argument - `handlersBuilder.describe(text)`
+    - this will just add `text` to the list of hints visible in the hint bar

   The `options` argument to `definerFunction` has a single key, [`KEYS`](#KEYS), which is an object listing all the recognizable special keys.

 Finally, `useInputWithHints` returns an array listing generated hints.